AminNasiri63/LLM/README.md

 # 📝 BleuScore.ipynb
 * This file compares English-to-Farsi translation quality between **facebook/mbart model** and **Google Translate**, using **BLEU score** as the evaluation metric.

 ---

+# 📝 FineTuneWithPPO.ipynb
+* In this notebook, we fine-tune the **FLAN-T5 model** to generate less toxic content using Meta AI's hate speech reward model.
+We employ **Proximal Policy Optimization (PPO)**, a **reinforcement learning algorithm**, to reduce the model's toxicity.

+---